AccessTelehealth/scrubs-components/README.md

 To create a new component:
 - Create a new folder in `src` with an `index.js` file and a `docs.js` file.
-- If the component has styling, add a `index.css` file in the same folder.
+- If the component has styling, add a componentClasses() function in the same file.
 - Create a new named export in `src/index.js`:
 ```
 export { default as NewComponent } from './NewComponent'